-Summit Academy is based on Biblical principles and ideals; all of our administration & instructors are Christians, and some of them choose to pray at the beginning of each class.
+Summit Academy is a home-education resource program based on Biblical principles and ideals; all of our administration & instructors are Christians, and some of them choose to pray at the beginning of each class.
 However, you are not required to be a Christian to register for our classes.
 Nor are our classes specifically based on Bible stories, songs, or worship, unless specified in the class description.

 The short answer is “yes.”
-However, you’ll need to talk to us first to schedule the visit so we can set up an observational plan to meet your needs.
+However, you’ll need to communicate with SA administration first to schedule the visit so we can set up an observational plan to meet your needs.
 To do this, click on the Contact page above and select "Want to schedule a campus visit" as your reason for contacting us.